syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Gridlines.md

 ## Minor Grid Lines

-Minor gridlines will be added automatically when the minor tick lines is defined using the [MinorTicksPerInterval]() property of chart axis.
+Minor gridlines will be added automatically when the minor tick lines is defined using the [MinorTicksPerInterval]() property of the chart axis.

 {% tabs %}